Are you ready for the Frankenstorm? October 28, 2012Posted by ourfriendben in homesteading, pets, wit and wisdom.

 ‘Til next time,

 Eating from stored food.
-October 23, 2012Posted by ourfriendben in homesteading, recipes, wit and wisdom.
+October 23, 2012Posted by ourfriendben in wit and wisdom, homesteading, recipes.

-Tags: Backwoods Home magazine, cooking with stored food, eating in an emergency, food for emergencies, food storage, Jackie Clay, storing food
+Tags: Jackie Clay, Backwoods Home magazine, food storage, cooking with stored food, storing food, eating in an emergency, food for emergencies

 Silence Dogood here.
 The other day, I wrote a blog post called “Hoarding for the apocalypse” (type the title into our search bar at upper right to read the post), in which I discussed the things I felt it was most essential to stock up on in order to weather an emergency or an enduring crisis, a time when store shelves might be empty and transportation to a store difficult or impossible to come by.
 You could find yourself in this situation if an ice storm knocks out your power and makes the roads too dangerous to travel on (been there, done that), or if the world economy collapses and throws us into a worse depression than the Great Depression of the 1930s (let’s hope we don’t go there!).
 In any case, it’s good to be prepared.